 - An 8Gb or larger USB pen Drive.

-- With the cheapness of USB drives at the moment, an 8 or 16Gb won’t cost you more that £5.
+- With the cheapness of USB drives at the moment, an 8 or 16Gb won’t cost you more than £5.

 - A Fresh download of El Capitan from the App store on or a couple of days before you do this project as this will ensure you have the most recent revision of the OS.

 - Mavericks or Yosemite work as well but if you have El Capitan already then use the version you will eventually be restoring.
-The App store has all your previous OS purchases that you can re-download at any time any that you skipped or never installed you will either have to have a good friend with a copy or your out of luck I’m afraid.
+The App Store has all the previous OS purchases that you can re-download at any time any that you skipped or never installed you will either have to have a good friend with a copy or you’re out of luck I’m afraid.

 - An Apple computer that is up and running.